open-joinbase/joinbase.io/content/docs/references/postgresql.md

 template = "docs/page.html"

 [extra]
-lead = "joinbase supports the PostgreSQL wire protocol." toc = true top = false
+lead = "JoinBase supports the PostgreSQL wire protocol." toc = true top = false
 +++

-Any PostgreSQL client or language can talk with joinbase in the capability.
+Any PostgreSQL client or language can talk with JoinBase in the capability.
 However, we think that the syntax of PostgreSQL, as a SQL dialect, it shows some inconsistent and confusing in the usage.
 For example, to show databases' information, you should use a exotic symbolic `\l`, rather than a plain SQL like statement.

-joinbase, as brand-new end-to-end IoT database, based on 20 year database experience, via learning from different dialects - PostgreSQL, MySQL, ClickHouse et. al., we want to provide a **simple, neat, consistent and extendable** ansi-SQL compatible language for users, rather than being a clone of any existing dialect.
+JoinBase, as brand-new end-to-end IoT database, based on 20 year database experience, via learning from different dialects - PostgreSQL, MySQL, ClickHouse et. al., we want to provide a **simple, neat, consistent and extendable** ansi-SQL compatible language for users, rather than being a clone of any existing dialect.

-The joinbase language specification could be seen in the [`Language`](/docs/references/lang/).
+The JoinBase language specification could be seen in the [`Language`](/docs/references/lang/).

 In the following list, we continue to track the compatibility of main PostgreSQL clients and drivers.